-We will write to your GP to tell them that you have had an acute kidney injury.
+We will write to your GP to tell them that you have had an acute kidney injury and they will monitor you for two years.

 We recommend that you avoid any medicines that can cause damage to your kidneys.
 Please check with your doctor, nurse or pharmacist before taking any new medicines.